cjacker/opensource-toolchain-bouffalo-lab/README.md

 # Compiler

 Not like usual RISC-V based MCU (such as CH32V / GD32V, etc), the toolchain setup for BL chips is a little bit complex.
-Different cores and Different sdk may requires different toolchain.
+Different cores and Different SDKs may requires different toolchains.

-## For bl_mcu_sdk

 For BL60x/70x, it's 32bit RISC-V MCU, as usual RISC-V MCU, it require RISC-V toolchain to generate 32bit object code.

 For BL616, bl_mcu_sdk set `-mtune` to `e907`, it can not supported by general RISC-V toolchain, you had to use T-Head RISC-V toolchain.
 Or you need change the `-mtune=e907` to `-mtune=size` and will lost some optimizations when compiling.

 For BL808, it has 3 different cores: two 32bit RISCV-V MCU (M0 / LP), one general purpose 64bit CPU (D0, based on T-Head C906).
-Since D0 core has MMU, that means it can run baremetal or run a RISC-V Linux OS, it need to setup 3 toolchains:
+Since D0 core has MMU, that means it can run baremetal or run [Linux OS](#build-and-run-openbouffalo-linux-image-for-bl808-cpu), it need setup 3 toolchains:

 - riscv 32bit embed toolchain for M0 / LP core
 - riscv 64bit embed toolchain for D0 core
 - **optional** riscv 64bit linux toolchain for D0 core if you want to build and run Linux.

-You may already find some 'riscv64-unknown-elf' toolchains can work with 32bit RISC-V mcu, just like x86_64 toolchain, it can generate object codes for x86 and x86_64, so we can reduce toolchains to 2:
+You may already find some 'riscv64-unknown-elf' toolchains could work with 32bit RISC-V mcu, just like x86_64 toolchain, it can generate object codes for x86 and x86_64, so we can reduce toolchains to 2:

 - riscv64 embeded toolchain to generate 32bit and 64bit codes
 - **optional** riscv64 linux toolchain if you want to work with linux on C906.

-Usually I prefer to use [Xpack prebuilt RISC-V toolchains](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/), but Xpack only provide rv32 embed toolchain up to now and not compatible with some Xuantie extentions.
+Usually I prefer to use [Xpack prebuilt RISC-V toolchains](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/), but Xpack only provide rv32 embed toolchain up to now and not compatible with Xuantie extentions.
 In this tutorial, we will and have to use prebuilt T-Head Xuantie toolchains.

 ## T-Head Xuantie RISC-V embeded gcc